2. Historical survey, 1:11-2:14

 kai "[was] also" - and [worked].
 Adjunctive; "also".

-oi dokounteV (dokew) pres. part. "those reputed / those esteemed" - the ones seeming.
+oi dokounteV (dokew) pres. part. "those reputed / those esteemed" - [and realizing the grace the thing having been given to me, james and cephas and john] the ones seeming.
 The participle serves as a substantive, as above.

 koinwniaV (a) gen. "[the right hand] of fellowship" - [right hands] of fellowship.
 The genitive is adjectival, attributive; "they even gave Barnabas and me a friendly handshake", CEV.
 Further underlining the apostles' confirmation of Paul's gospel of grace.

 gnonteV (ginwskw) aor. part. "when they recognized" - recognizing, knowing.
 More likely taking a causal sense, "because they recognized", rather than temporal, as NIV.
 "And so, recognizing as they did the grace which had been bestowed upon me ......... stretched out their right hands to me and to Barnabas in token of fellowship", Cassirer.